Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 The American Dog Breeds

 From the arrival of the first Europeans, America has been a melting pot.
-In the beginning, only a few countries intermixed with the Native Americans, but later residents came from almost everywhere.
-A lot of them brought their dogs.
+In the beginning, only a few countries intermixed with the Native Americans, but later residents came from almost everywhere, and a lot of them brought their dogs.

 Some of the dog breeds introduced to America have not changed much since introduction.
-Those created in America, however, have been a product of this melting pot, and the best were always chosen.
+However, those created in America, have been a product of this melting pot, and the best were always chosen.

 - American Pit Bull Terrier